Entropy Rate Maximization of Markov Decision Processes under Linear Temporal Logic Tasks: Preliminary

-Intuitively, if $(\mathcal{S},\mathcal{A})$ is an MEC, then we can find a policy such that, once the states in $\S$ is reached, it will stay in it forever and all states in it will be visited infinitely (with probability one) thereafter.
+Intuitively, if $(\mathcal{S},\mathcal{A})$ is an MEC, then we can find a policy such that, once a state in $\S$ is reached, we will stay in the MEC forever and all states in it will be visited infinitely w.p.1 thereafter.